Demonoid: Domain name changes

 On December 2, 2010, Demonoid changed its domain from .com to a .me address, to avoid US government seizure.
 In April 2012, the website changed its domain to a .ph TLD, and started an open beta of the new site on Demonoid.me.
 On June 15, 2012, Demonoid reverted to its previous .me domain, but returned to the .ph domain a week later.
 The Demonoid website and tracker last went offline in July 2012 for a period of nearly two years, the longest hiatus ever.
 At the time it went offline, Demonoid was hosted by an ISP in Ukraine.
 Subsequent signs of activity led to no new developments until March 29, 2014, when the site, once again, went online.
 The revived site now uses a remote server.

 On May 7, 2013, d2, an unofficial website based on Demonoid's databases went live at d2.vu, with hosting provided by the U.S.-based service RamNode.
-Around November 2013, a website showing the Demonoid logo and saying "We will rebuild!" came online at the .com domain, and the .me and .ph domains began redirecting web traffic to it, indicating they are all under control of the same owner.
+Around November 2013, a website showing the Demonoid logo and saying "We will rebuild!" came online at the .com domain, and the .me and .ph domains began redirecting web traffic to it, indicating they are all under the control of the same owner.
 In January 2014, a tracker came online at the .com domain and provided service for the old torrents.
 On March 29, 2014, Demonoid came back online at the demonoid.ph domain.
-On December 3, 2014 domain name was changed to demonoid.pw.
+On December 3, 2014, domain name was changed to demonoid.pw.

-On February 17, 2019 an official statement was made stating that ownership of demonoid.pw was lost and to avoid visiting it.
+On February 17, 2019, an official statement was made stating that ownership of demonoid.pw was lost and to avoid visiting it.
 In August 2019, Demonoid came back online at dnoid.to with registrations open intermittently.

 On November 2, 2019, the website moved to the domain demonoid.is to distance itself from scams.